Steve Tarvin: Political Career

-On February 4, 2014, Tarvin won the special election and became a Republican member of the Georgia House of Representatives for District 2.
-Tarvin defeated Neal Florence with 53.86% of the votes.
+In January 2014 Tarvin and two opponents ran in a Special Election to fill the Georgia State House of Representatives District 2 seat vacated by Representative Jay Neal.
+Advancing to the February 4, 2014 Special Election Runoff, Tarvin won becoming a member of the 152nd Georgia House of Representatives defeating Neal Florence with 53.86% of the votes.
 Tarvin was sworn into office on February 11, 2014.

-On May 20, 2014, 3 months after his swearing in Tarvin won a primary challenge from 2 opponents garnering 65.93% of the vote, then on November 4, 2014, as an incumbent Tarvin won unopposed in the General election and continued serving.
+On May 20, 2014, three months after his swearing in Tarvin won a primary challenge from 2 opponents garnering 65.93% of the vote, then on November 4, 2014, as an incumbent Tarvin won unopposed in the General election and continued serving District 2.

-District 2.
-On November 8, 2016, as an incumbent, Tarvin won the election unopposed and continued serving District 2. votes.
+In the 2016 Republican Primary and the November 8, 2016 General Election Tarvin won both elections unopposed and continued serving District 2.